+Note: This preventing radicalisation section remains under review, following the publication of a new definition of extremism on the 14 March 2024.
-- 33. Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach. - Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of

-- different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause.

-There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
-Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).

-However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
+- 50 Children may be susceptible to radicalisation into terrorism.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools or colleges safeguarding approach. - 51 Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
+This also includes calling for the death of members of the armed forces.. - 52 Radicalisation is the process of a person legitimising support for, or use of, terrorist violence. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
+The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause - Although there is no single way of identifying whether a child is likely to be susceptible to radicalisation into terrorism, there are factors that may indicate concern. - However, it is possible to protect people from extremist ideology and intervene to prevent those at risk of radicalisation being drawn to terrorism.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
-Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or a deputy) making a Prevent referral.

-The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral.

-34. Solihull PREVENT group has issued the following guidance to all schools "Preventing children and young people being drawn into extremism: how to address concerns around the welfare of an individual or groups of children and young people" - Solihull Toolkit 'Understanding the Far Right and the Extreme Right'.
+- All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015, in the exercise of their functions, to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism".
+This duty is known as the Prevent duty. - The Prevent duty should be seen as part of schools' and colleges' wider safeguarding obligations.
+Designated safeguarding leads (and deputies) and other senior leaders in education settings should familiarise themselves with the revised Prevent duty guidance: for England and Wales, especially paragraphs 141-210, which are specifically concerned with education (and also covers childcare).
+The guidance is set out in terms of three general themes: leadership and partnership, capabilities and reducing permissive environments. - The school's or college's designated safeguarding lead (and any deputies) should be aware of local procedures for making a Prevent referral. - 59 Solihull PREVENT group has issued the following guidance to all schools "Preventing children and young people being drawn into extremism: how to address concerns around the welfare of an individual or groups of children and young people" Solihull Toolkit 'Understanding the Far Right and the Extreme Right'.
 (See Appendix 6: Referral flow chart for radicalisation concerns)